 | How to apply | LERIS on prc.gov.ph – select “repeater” |

 Here’s the shortcut most people don’t discover until too late.
-Since PRC Resolution 2020-1267, repeaters who took the LET from June 2018 onward skip the full document resubmission.
+Per PRC Resolution 2020-1267, repeaters who took the LET from June 2018 onward skip the full document resubmission.
 That means no TOR, no birth certificate, and none of the first-timer paperwork.
 You only need your printed online appointment form and your previous Notice of Admission (NOA).

 Furthermore, the one preparation change that actually makes a difference: use your official PRC rating sheet.
 Download it the day results drop.
-It shows your exact percentage per subject area — General Education, Professional Education, and your specialization.
+It shows your exact percentage per subject area, General Education, Professional Education, and your specialization.
 Build your September 2026 study plan around the lowest scores.
 In past cycles, repeaters who did this jumped 15 to 30 percentage points on their next attempt without adding total study hours.

 Frequently asked questions about the March 2026 LET